marcindulak/stt-mcp-server-linux/README.md

    stt-mcp-server-linux: ... ✓ Connected
    ```

-> [!WARNING]
+> [!NOTE]
-> The need to add the MCP server per directory seems to be due to https://github.com/anthropics/claude-code/issues/6888
+> The addition the MCP server needs to be performed only once, because the server is added with the `--scope user`.

 7. Configure Tmux, so `~/.tmux.conf` contains at least: